Skip to Content

 Top

-Dos and Don’ts for the Executor or Administrator of an Estate in California
+Dos and Don’ts for California Probate Executors

 Executors and administrators are court-appointed personal representatives of the estates of individuals who have passed away.
 To that end, they are tasked with a number of duties and responsibilities, and they are held to a strict fiduciary standard with regard to the actions they take in carrying out those duties.